 Resignation of Chief Executive Officer

 On February 18, 2022, Libing (Claire) Wu resigned as Chief Executive Officer and General Counsel of the Company.
-In connection with her resignation, the Company entered into a Separation Agreement and Release with Ms. Wu (the “Release”) pursuant to which, among other things, Ms. Wu released the Company from any and all claims she may have against the Company (subject to certain exclusions), and the Company agreed to provide Ms. Wu with certain separation benefits, including $750,000 (gross) in severance pay payable over an 18-month period and was expensed immediately, accelerated the vesting of 200,000 unvested stock options previously granted to Ms. Wu pursuant to an Option Agreement dated effective July 13, 2021, extended the exercise period to exercise such options to July 13, 2031, respectively, and accelerated vesting of 80,000 shares of restricted stock previously granted to Ms. Wu pursuant to an Executive Restricted Stock Agreement dated July 13, 2021.
-As no future substantive services will be performed by Ms. Wu, the Company immediately recognized stock-based compensation expense of $258,979 related to the modification of these awards in the three and six months ended June 30, 2022.
+In connection with her resignation, the Company entered into a Separation Agreement and Release with Ms. Wu (the “Release”) pursuant to which, among other things, Ms. Wu released the Company from any and all claims she may have against the Company (subject to certain exclusions), and the Company agreed to provide Ms. Wu with certain separation benefits, including $750,000 in severance payable over an 18-month period and was expensed immediately, accelerated the vesting of 200,000 unvested stock options previously granted to Ms. Wu pursuant to an Option Agreement dated effective July 13, 2021, extended the exercise period to exercise such options to July 13, 2031, respectively, and accelerated the vesting of 80,000 shares of restricted stock previously granted to Ms. Wu pursuant to an Executive Restricted Stock Agreement dated July 13, 2021.
+As no future substantive services will be performed by Ms. Wu, the Company recognized stock-based compensation expense of $0 and $258,979 related to the modification of these awards in the three and six months ended June 30, 2022.
 At June 30, 2022, $500,000 and $83,333 of current and non-current accrued expenses, respectively, is included on the balance sheet.
 The Release also contains a customary non-disparagement provision.

 Board of Directors

 On February 18, 2022, Jerry Lewin resigned as a Class C Director of the Company.
-In appreciation of Mr. Lewin’s services to the Company as a director, Chair of the Compensation Committee and a member of the Audit Committee, the Company paid to Mr. Lewin $25,000, accelerated vesting of 40,000 unvested stock options previously granted to Mr. Lewin pursuant to an option agreement dated effective May 6, 2021, and extended the exercise period of such options to May 6, 2031.
-The Company immediately recognized stock-based compensation expense of $32,909 related to the modification of these awards for the three and six months ended June 30, 2022, respectively.
+In appreciation of Mr. Lewin’s services to the Company as a director, Chair of the Compensation Committee and a member of the Audit Committee, the Company paid to Mr. Lewin $25,000, accelerated the vesting of 40,000 unvested stock options previously granted to Mr. Lewin pursuant to an option agreement dated effective May 6, 2021, and extended the exercise period of such options to May 6, 2031.
+The Company recognized stock-based compensation expense of $0 and $32,909 related to the modification of these awards for the three and six months ended June 30, 2022, respectively.

 The entire disclosure for commitments and contingencies.